Farewe/invacost_FAQ/Readme.md

 # **Descriptors “Probable\_starting\_year\_adjusted / Probable\_ending\_year\_adjusted”**

+## Question on missing information

-## *17. Why do some cost entries have no information in these columns?*
+Question: Why do some cost entries have no information in these columns?

-When we were not able to estimate them based on the ones provided by the authors (e.g. **Period\_of\_estimation** column), we leave them blank, and then we don’t calculate the cost estimates per year.
+Answer: When we were not able to estimate them based on the ones provided by the authors (e.g. **Period\_of\_estimation** column), we leave them blank, and then we don’t calculate the cost estimates per year.
 This means that the cost entries that have no information for at least one of these columns are not included in most of the cost analyses implemented in the package.

+## Question on further use for data analysis

-## *18. Could I fill these cells when there is no information, so that the ‘invacost’ package will consider these data for temporal analyses?*
+Question: Could I fill these cells when there is no information, so that the ‘invacost’ package will consider these data for temporal analyses?

-As for any missing information in the database, you can fill the blank cells based on your own assumptions.
+Answer: As for any missing information in the database, you can fill the blank cells based on your own assumptions.
 In that case, you should upload the altered dataset and not use the original one if you want to use the ‘invacost’ package – as the latter only includes the original updated versions of the database.

 # **Descriptor “Occurrence”**

+## Question on incomplete information from the reporting document

-## *19. I have costs that are X US USD in total inferred from the last 10 years prior to the publishing year of that study, I can enter the ‘probable starting year’ and ‘probable ending year’, the ‘raw cost estimate’, but I have some doubt for the ‘Time\_range’ descriptor.
-Could you provide me with some guidance?*
+Question: I have costs that are X US USD in total inferred from the last 10 years prior to the publishing year of that study, I can enter the ‘probable starting year’ and ‘probable ending year’, the ‘raw cost estimate’, but I have some doubt for the ‘Time\_range’ descriptor.
+Could you provide me with some guidance?

-If the cost is expected to not still occurring after these 10 years, you can indicate *one time* in the **Occurrence** column.
+Answer: If the cost is expected to not still occurring after these 10 years, you can indicate *one time* in the **Occurrence** column.
 Otherwise, you should put *potentially ongoing*, if there is some reason to suspect that this cost still continued after its report in the source document.

 # **Descriptor “Raw\_cost\_estimate\_local\_currency”**

+## Question on how collating specific information

-## *20. How do I report cost estimates in cases when there were both pooled data and data per species provided?*
+Question: How do I report cost estimates in cases when there were both pooled data and data per species provided?

-You should report data per species, but in cases when all data were reported per same species or group or species, but they provided both pooled and very detailed data for different cost categories (e.g. price per gas, manpower, overheads, etc.), you should opt for pooled data.
+Answer: You should report data per species, but in cases when all data were reported per same species or group or species, but they provided both pooled and very detailed data for different cost categories (e.g. price per gas, manpower, overheads, etc.), you should opt for pooled data.
 In some cases, they reported different values for costs for different years, even though all the other descriptors (species, locality) were the same.
 In that case, you should report each of the values separately for each year.

+## Question on multiple cost data / scenarios

-## *21. One paper I am adding has avoided costs for two scenarios (depending on climate change and management effort): “Under moderate climate change (+1.5 8C by 2050) discounted net benefits (4% discount rate) for the whole period range from 19 to 582 million euros depending on the effectiveness of the policy impact.
+Question: One paper I am adding has avoided costs for two scenarios (depending on climate change and management effort): “Under moderate climate change (+1.5 8C by 2050) discounted net benefits (4% discount rate) for the whole period range from 19 to 582 million euros depending on the effectiveness of the policy impact.
 With stronger climate change (+2.4 8C by 2050) the total discounted savings over the full period are expected to range from 42 to 1063 million euros assuming a highly effective policy.”
 Which values should I add?
-(1) pick one scenario (2) add both scenarios as a separate entry (3) average the costs somehow?*
+(1) pick one scenario (2) add both scenarios as a separate entry (3) average the costs somehow?\*

-When there are several cost figures from the different scenarios, we suggest taking the smallest cost (here, 19 million €) as the minimum cost estimate and the higher cost (here, 1063 million €) as the maximum cost estimate.
+Answer: When there are several cost figures from the different scenarios, we suggest taking the smallest cost (here, 19 million €) as the minimum cost estimate and the higher cost (here, 1063 million €) as the maximum cost estimate.
 From there, you can use the median cost (of all the known values) as the **Raw cost estimate**.

 # **Descriptor “Raw\_cost\_estimate\_2017 (USD\_exchange\_rate or USD\_PPP)”**

-## *22. How should we convert the collected costs to 2017 US USD?*
+## How should we convert the collected costs to 2017 US USD?

 We ask collectors to record only the raw cost estimate as provided in the source document.
 The cost standardisation to 2017 US USD is carried out by us.
 We are working on implementing this step directly into the ‘invacost’ package.

+## Question on which raw cost estimate should be collated

-## *23. I have a list of direct costs and a single “total cost” for each species, where the total cost includes both direct and indirect costs.
-I think about adding all of them as separate lines in the database (with direct costs separated by sector where possible), but technically that’s repeating some of the costs - what would you suggest?*
+Question: I have a list of direct costs and a single “total cost” for each species, where the total cost includes both direct and indirect costs.
+I think about adding all of them as separate lines in the database (with direct costs separated by sector where possible), but technically that’s repeating some of the costs - what would you suggest?\*

-As you do not a comprehensive list for the indirect costs (as is the case for direct costs here), I suggest to collate only total costs per species – so that you will not miss the estimates associated with indirect costs (it would be the case if you opt for adding direct costs only.
+Answer: As you do not have a comprehensive list for the indirect costs (as is the case for direct costs here), I suggest to collate only total costs per species – so that you will not miss the estimates associated with indirect costs (it would be the case if you opt for adding direct costs only.
 If you feel some costs may be repeated, you can specify this information in the **Overlap** column.
 Also, you can provide a full explanation of your choice in the ‘Details’ descriptor, so that readers and users will be aware that complementary details can be found in the